Phoenix Wright: Ace Attorney: Reception

 Carrie Gouskos of GameSpot said the game revitalized the adventure game genre.
 Gouskos appreciated the game's presentation, calling it "unique and outstanding".
 She noted the music and sound effects work well with the drama.
 The cross-examination graphics, showing the two opposing lawyers along with the sound effect of a sword being unsheathed, she added, created an atmosphere similar to that of a fighting game.
 Harris also likened the style to that of a fighting game.
 Gouskos said the graphics, while simple, work well to show each character's mood and personality.
 Harris agreed the visuals were well-drawn and called the soundtrack "nicely rendered", but felt the character animation was very limited.
 Cole felt the graphics, while dated, have "visual flair".
 He appreciated the opening cinematics for the cases, which he thought were both stylish and ambiguous, and the character animations, which he called "priceless".
 Nadia Oxford at USgamer said that early Ace Attorney games, despite the "tinny" sound of the Game Boy Advance versions, had spawned some of the most iconic music themes in video games; she noted "The Detective That Came From the Wild West", Jake Marshall's theme, as a particularly good track.

 Bowskill found the mood of the game to be hilarious, saying the game never gets stale; he attributed this to the diversity of its characters.
 Gouskos called the game's characters cohesive, over-the-top, and quirky.
 Harris called the story interesting and well written, citing the characters, situations, and dialogue.
 Cole was impressed by the mysteries and their resolutions, calling them "novel, unpredictable and plausible".
 He also appreciated the character development arcs through the game, which he felt provided pacing and made the cases cohesive.
 He called the English localization "top-notch", and appreciated its humor.
 According to Fintan Monaghan of The Escapist, the game is a critique of the Japanese legal system, which has a 99% criminal conviction rate.

 Spencer McIlvaine of Nintendo Life was disappointed in the Wii version that had only a single use for the motion controller, and how the low-resolution graphics in handheld versions of the game were used.
 Dan Whitehead of Eurogamer also thought the motion controls were a minor addition.
 He was disappointed in how little effort Capcom had put into the port compared to LucasArts' remake of The Secret of Monkey Island.
-IGN's Craig Harris called it "incredibly lazy", wishing it had included improved art and sharper text.
+IGN Craig Harris called it "incredibly lazy", wishing it had included improved art and sharper text.